Richard D. Hansen: Career

 Hansen is a specialist on the ancient Maya civilization and directs the Mirador Basin Project, which investigates a circumscribed geological and cultural area known as the Mirador Basin in the northern Petén, Guatemala.
 He has previously held positions at the University of California, Los Angeles and Idaho State University.
 He is also the founder and president of the Foundation for Anthropological Research and Environmental Studies (FARES).
-His work has been featured in 36 film documentaries and was the principal consultant for the movie Apocalypto (Mel Gibson) (Hansen 2012a), CBS Survivor Guatemala, and National Geographic's The Story of God with Morgan Freeman.
+His work has been featured in 36 film documentaries and was the principal consultant for the movie Apocalypto, CBS' Survivor Guatemala, and National Geographic's The Story of God with Morgan Freeman.

 He was also awarded the Orden de la Monja Blanca by the Guatemalan Ministry of Defense in 2019.
 He was named as "one of the 24 individuals that changed Latin America" and his work has been an important contribution to the understanding of the development of Maya civilization.

+Richard D. Hansen is a specialist on the early ancient Maya civilization and directs the Mirador Basin Project, which investigate so a geological and cultural area known as the Mirador-Calakmul Karst Basin in the northern Petén, Guatemala.
+Archeological Research in the Petén, Guatemala Mirador Basin National Monument: The Cradle of Maya Civilization.

+Hansen has been criticized by indigenous rights groups in Guatemala for his support of the Mirador-Calakmul Basin Maya Security and Conservation Partnership Act of 2019.
+Opponents have accused him of attacking the land rights of indigenous peoples and disrespecting the existing conservation laws in Guatemala.

+FARES

+He is the founder and president of the Foundation for Anthropological Research and Environmental Studies (FARES), a non-profit scientific research institution based in Idaho.

+Academia

+He graduated with a Ph.D. in Archaeology from UCLA in 1992 as a National Graduate Fellow, a Jacob Javits National Fellow, the UCLA Hortense Fishbaugh Memorial Scholar, the UCLA Distinguished Scholar (1988), a Fulbright Scholar (Guatemala) (1989-1990), the UCLA Outstanding Graduate Student (1991), and the UCLA Chancellor's Marshall with highest honors (1992).

+He previously held a double major B.S. degree (cum laude) in Spanish and Archaeology from Brigham Young University in 1978, and a M.S. degree in Anthropology in 1984.